yaptide/yaptide/docs/for_developers.md

 1. Download SHIELD-HIT12A simulator

-    Currently, we store binaries of three simulators on S3 platform.
+    Currently, we store binaries of simulators on S3 filesystem.
 SHIELD-HIT12A (full version) and Fluka files are encrypted.

     To simply init download process we have to run following commands: